Yamiyorunoshura/Cursor-Agents/commands/sunnycore_commiter.md

 - CHANGELOG.md includes new validation features
 - Merged to main with --no-ff
 - Pushed to remote, local branch deleted
+- Re-evaluation tip: If the project specification already mandated these validations but they were previously missing, reclassify as `fix`, and document how the expected behavior and accompanying tests were restored.

 ## [Example-4]
 [Input]